 Mrs. Rich is the President of Center for Independent Thought, a non-profit organization whose current projects include Stossel in the Classroom, the annual Thomas Szasz Award for Outstanding Contribution to the Cause of Civil Liberties, and the Roy A. Childs Jr. Fund for Independent Scholars.
 She headed Laissez Faire Books for 23 years until her retirement in 2005.

-Mr. Sumner has been a part of Atlas from its founding in 1981.
-He started as treasurer, and has been a director for more than a quarter century and served as chairman of the board for 20 of those years.
+Mr. Sumber is emeritus member of the board and has been a part of Atlas Network since its founding.
+He started as treasurer and has been a director for more than a quarter century, serving as chairman of the board for 20 of those years.
 He is a director emeritus of the Institute for Humane Studies, and a trustee emeritus of the University of San Francisco.
 He is also a member of the Mont Pelerin Society and the Philadelphia Society.